dkarthe/webjeda-blog/_posts/2016-12-12-how-to-sync-files-folders-with-github.md

 ![How to sync folders with Github - Hosting a complete website on Github Pages](/images/hosting-a-complete-website-on-github-pages.jpg)

-Here is the final URL: [http://redgadget.github.io/MyFirstWebsite/](http://redgadget.github.io/MyFirstWebsite/) and a video demonstration.
+Here is the final link: [MyFirstWebsite/](http://redgadget.github.io/MyFirstWebsite/) and a video demonstration.

 Success!!